nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `souTh` will match `South`
 * Patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `South No` will match `south`
 * `get /hw south /hw north` matches `get /hw south north`.
-* The hospital wing refers to the hospital wing the patient is in.
 * All the patients in that hospital wing will be returned. e.g. `get /hw SOUTH` will return `John` `Peter` `Mary`

 #### by floor number: `/fn`